ExxtremeBattler/my-react-portfolio/README.md

 - [Questions](#questions)

 ## Description
-the purpose of this project was to build a new iteration of my portflio using [React](https://react.dev/) that displays my bio, 6 of my projects, and contact information.
+The purpose of this project was to build a new iteration of my portflio using [React](https://react.dev/) that displays my bio, 6 of my projects, and contact information.

 Program runs exclusively in browser.